Mizux/dotnet-native/README.md

 tips: since nuget package are zip archive you can use `unzip -l <package>.nupkg` to study their layout.

-### Building local Mizux.Foo Package
+### Building local Mizux.DotnetNative Package
-So now, let's create the local `Mizux.Foo.nupkg` nuget package which will depend on our previous runtime package.
+So now, let's create the local `Mizux.DotnetNative.nupkg` nuget package which will depend on our previous runtime package.

-Here some dev-note concerning this `Foo.csproj`.
+Here some dev-note concerning this `DotnetNative.csproj`.
 - Add the previous package directory:
   ```xml
   <RestoreSources>{...}/packages;$(RestoreSources)</RestoreSources>